-The virtual motion lab uses an online simulation from Phet in which students will explore balanced and unbalanced forces, friction, speed, acceleration, and Newton’s Laws in an inquiry based fashion.
+In this activity, students will use an online simulation from Phet to explore balanced and unbalanced forces, friction, speed, acceleration, and Newton’s Laws in an inquiry based fashion.

 Visit the Phet Sim here: https://phet.colorado.edu/en/simulation/forces-and-motion-basics